Concordium/concordium.github.io/source/testnet/guides/accounts-transactions.rst

 Share your account address
 ==========================
 If you want to share the address of your account, this can be easily done by pressing the **Address** button.
-This will take you to a page, where you have multiple options of sharing the account address.
+This will take you to a page where you have multiple options of sharing the account address.
 Try pressing the **Share** button, and share your address with someone.

 .. image:: images/concordium-id/acc37.png